FRAGt4g/OpenApp/README.md

 - [ ] Include custom sorting order
 - [ ] Option to add website urls
 - [ ] Add resetting frecency values option

+## Steps

+Look for Icons? file
+If it exists, copy the hex contents and then remove first 260 bytes